Perfmatters Review: Love it or Leave it

 I don’t use InstaPage since it is used only to improve perceived performance and that feature adds an additional request to your site.

-I am not preloading, pre-connecting, and prefetching anything.
+I am not preloading, pre-connecting, or prefetching anything.

 Note: I haven’t tried preloading, pre-connecting, or prefetching anything with the help of code snippets yet.
 I am sure there is a way.

-There have been periods of time in which I haven’t lazy-loaded Images, Iframes, and Videos because I add them way below the fold and WordPress took care of them.
+There have been periods of time in which I haven’t lazy-loaded Images, Iframes, and Videos because I usually add these files way below the fold and WordPress took care of them.

-For some reason, the native lazy loading feature didn’t seem to work so I kept most features in this section activated.
+For some reason, the native lazy loading feature didn’t seem to work so I kept most features in the lazy loading section activated.

 Now my videos, images, and Iframes are being lazy-loaded without the need for a JS library.